stjohnfinn/cogs-108-final-project/README.md

 git push
 ```

-On the github go to the repository.
+1. On the github go to the repository.
-Select Pull Requests
+2. Select Pull Requests
-Open a new pull request comparing your user branch to the master branch (the master branch is the base)
+3. Open a new pull request comparing your user branch to the master branch (the master branch is the base)
-Write a short desciption of what you did and request for review.
+4. Write a short desciption of what you did and request for review.
-Add someone to review your code, it doesnt matter who.
+5. Add someone to review your code, it doesnt matter who.
+6. Comments on the changes can be added by the reviewer, and new changes and commits to resolve these suggestions can be easily pushed again.
-After review and edits, we can merge it with master!
+7. After review and edits, we can merge it with master!